Bruce Lehrmann

 Bruce Lehrmann (born June 1995) is an Australian former political staffer, primarily known for his involvement in the 2021 Australian Parliament House sexual misconduct allegations.
 He grew up in Toowoomba and moved to Canberra in 2013 to begin university studies and to work as a staffer.

 Lehrmann was first publicly accused of rape in February 2021 and appeared before the court in November of that year.
 His criminal trial was aborted in October 2022 after juror misconduct resulted in a mistrial.
 A retrial did not proceed due to concerns for the health and welfare of the complainant.

 In 2023, Lehrmann sued several media outlets for defamation over their reporting of the allegations against him.
 In a defamation case brought by Lehrmann against Network Ten and Lisa Wilkinson, Justice Michael Lee of the Federal Court of Australia ruled in April 2024 that, on the civil balance of probabilities, Lehrmann had raped a colleague in Parliament House.
 Lehrmann appealed this verdict.
 The appeal, heard by the Full Court of the Federal Court in August 2025, centred on claims that Lehrmann was denied procedural fairness and natural justice.
-His legal team argued this occurred because Justice Lee made findings of fact based on a scenario different from those argued by the respondents in the original trial.
-The court has reserved its decision, and the outcome of the appeal is pending.
+On 3 December 2025 the court dismissed Lehrmann's appeal and ordered him to pay costs.
+On 9 April 2026, the High Court of Australia dismissed an appeal by Lehrmann, bringing his legal avenues to challenge the judgment to an end.

-Early life
+Early life and education

-Born in College Station, Texas, in June 1995, Lehrmann grew up in Toowoomba.
+Born in College Station, Texas, in the United States in June 1995, Lehrmann grew up in Toowoomba, Queensland, Australia.
 He moved to Canberra to study at the Australian National University where he began his political career in 2013.
 Lehrmann commenced work with the office of the Attorney-General of Australia and worked for various ministries until he joined Linda Reynolds's office in 2018.

 He has worked as a political staffer for the Liberal Party, and as a lobbyist for British American Tobacco.